somesocks/libstub/README.md

-# dll-js
+# libstub
-a tiny utility for linking packages on the client at run-time
+a tiny utility for helping to link js packages at run-time